 Last week I returned to one of my favourite hiking routes on the South West Coastal path, Lulworth Cove to Weymouth.
 A World Heritage Site, it’s one of the best Jurassic coastlines in the world, with striking geological landforms.

 The morning of the hike dawned – we looked apprehensively out at the sky, would the weather be kind to us?
 A thick white cloud clung to upper end of Ben Nevis, but it looked clearer than it did the … Continue reading

-If you’ve hiked up Snowdon and Scafell Pike and are yet to complete the trio of peaks, I’d say (in my completely insignificant opinion) you’ve saved the best till last.
+If you’ve hiked up Snowdon and Scafell Pike and are yet to complete the trio of peaks, I’don’t say you’ve saved the best till last.